mui/material-ui/docs/src/pages/guides/routing/routing.md

 You can learn more about this prop in the [composition guide](/guides/composition/#component-prop).

 Here are a few demos with [react-router](https://github.com/ReactTraining/react-router).
-You can apply the same strategy with all the components (BottomNavigation, Card, etc.).
+You can apply the same strategy with all the components: BottomNavigation, Card, etc.

 ### Link